GanadenMcintosh/Sleepy/README.md

 </nav>
 <main>
 <h2>About This Page</h2>
-<p>This website is where i talk about usually my sleeping habits since I'm always sleepy</p>
+<p>This website is where i talk about usually my sleeping habits since I'm always sleepy
+quite funny after the exams i slept 3 times a day!(I'm seriously worried about this)</p>
 <h3>Features</h3>
 <ul>
 <li>Easy to edit and customize.</li>